Loudoun Nature Conservation Project

 NATHAN MANU

-FOUNDING STAFF
+FOUNDING MEMBERS

 Founded in April 2024, LNCP was built by a dedicated group of students passionate about conservation and community service.
 While these founding members now serve in a reduced capacity, they continue to support the organization through mentorship, strategic guidance, and occasional project involvement.
 Their legacy and leadership remain integral to LNCP’s continued growth and impact.